umberH/umberH.github.io/about.markdown

 I am currently residing in Sydney, Australia with my family.

 # Working Experience
-Currently, enjoying my ride as a Data Scientist in Sydney.
-Previously I have been to academia and have served multiple Institutes.
-I have taught several courses in the Undergraduate curriculum.
+Currently, enjoying my ride as a Data Scientist.
+Previously I have served in academia at served Institutes.
+I have taught several courses in the Undergraduate and post graduate curriculum.

 # Education
 My Master's dissertion was about **Evidence-Based XAI Technique**